 The prevalence of obstructive sleep apnea is estimated to be between 5 and 10% in the United States.
 Sleep Apnea symptoms and diagnosis.
 The incidence is higher in individuals who are older, overweight, or have other medical conditions.
 Typical symptoms include snoring, excessive daytime sleepiness, witnessed apneas, poor sleep quality, fatigue, and mood disorders.
 Individuals with moderate or severe sleep apnea have increased risks of high blood pressure, heart attack, and stroke.
 The diagnosis of sleep apnea is suggested by patient history and confirmed by a sleep study.

 At the Ear, Nose & Throat Center of Conway, we provide all types of sleep apnea treatment.
-As surgeons, Dr. Kirsch and Dr. Fraley specialize in surgery for sleep apnea.
-Depending on the exam findings and severity of the sleep apnea, surgeries can include some combination of tonsillectomy, uvulopalatopharyngoplasty (UPPP), septoplasty, turbinate reduction, and tongue base surgery.
+As surgeons, Dr. Kirsch and Dr. Fraley specialize in surgery for sleep apnea, including Inspire Airway Stimulation Therapy.
+Depending on the exam findings and severity of the sleep apnea, other surgeries can include tonsillectomy, uvulopalatopharyngoplasty (UPPP), septoplasty, turbinate reduction, and tongue base surgery.
 As for oral appliances, we offer the Somnoguard AP as an FDA-approved custom fit device that is covered by most insurance companies and offers a non-surgical, non-CPAP alternative.
-We are also able to order CPAP machines and supplies from medical supply companies.

 Obstructive sleep apnea is diagnosed with either an in-lab or home sleep study.
 There are pros and cons to each of these tests, but both are acceptable to diagnose sleep apnea.
 In-lab testing is done at sleep labs located in or around Conway.
 This involves an overnight stay at the lab while connected to monitors to measure oxygen levels, snoring, respiratory effort, and sleep brain waves.
 In-home sleep tests involve wearing a monitor to bed (typically a headpiece) to bed in your own house to measure similar data.
 While in-lab testing gives more information, in-home testing provides a more natural sleep environment and lower cost.
 Additionally, some insurances prefer one to the other.
 To best serve our patients, we offer both in-home testing through our office and in-lab testing at facilities around the area.